-To achieve an optimum sensor performance, a reduction of the thermal inertial and hence the thickness of the lithium tantalate is required.
+To achieve an optimum sensor performance, a reduction of the thermal inertial, and hence the thickness of the lithium tantalate is required.
 Classical slicing, based on a grown single crystal of a certain diameter, works down to a thickness of 300 µm, which can be further decreased to about 25 µm by using chemical mechanical polishing (CMP).
 Achieving a smaller thickness of the LT substrate is not possible due to the probability of crack formation, which dramatically increases at this point.
-The method of choice for further minimizing the LT thickness in order to increase D* is Ar+ ion beam etching, so called ion beam milling.
+The method of choice for further minimizing LT thickness in order to increase D* is Ar+ ion beam etching, also known as ion beam milling.

 The long term stability test was evaluated by etching a reference wafer with thermally oxidized silicon for three minutes.
 Afterwards the etch profile and homogeneity were identified.
 In the following, a silicon wafer with PR mask was etched for twelve hours with a substrate rotation of 3 rpm.
 The homogeneity measurement was done by two line scans using a profiler.
 In Figure 2 the distribution of the removed material on the silicon wafer is shown.
 A homogeneity of ± 0.7 % (sigma/mean) across the 6 inch wafer was obtained, with a mean removal rate of 1.3 μm/h.
-Comparison with the reference wafer shows that both exhibit a similar homogeneity and etching profile, this confirms the long-term stability of the ion beam source.
+A comparison with the reference wafer shows that both wafers exhibit a similar homogeneity and etching profile.
+This confirms the long-term stability of the ion beam source.